 - redstone circuits

-- Polycraft Inventories including Machining Mills and Community Chests
+- Polycraft Inventories including Machining Mills, Community Chests and Supply Chests

 Other classes of blocks are attached to other blocks.
 Depending on their orientation, some print configurations will print properly and some will not be able to print parts in open space without first printing the block they are attached to.
 If you scan and print in the same direction and print twice, you may get the results you seek.